-Criteria JORC Code explanation Commentary whether the Mineral Resource estimate takes appropriate account of such data.
-Every month the geology model is reconciled against on-going production.
-This information is used to assess the accuracy of the model, as well as the accuracy of the production estimates.
-The assumptions made regarding recovery of by- products.
-The main products are ilmenite, zircon and rutile.
-None of these are regarded as "by-products".
-No other minerals are considered as potential by-products in this estimate.
+Criteria JORC Code explanation Commentary concentrated (known as Mineral Sand Concentrates) and evaluated for economic value.
 Estimation of deleterious elements or other non- grade variables of economic significance (eg sulphur for acid mine drainage characterisation).
 Ilmenite TiO2 quality is estimated during the mineralogy determination.
 Problematic trash minerals such as kyanite, chromite, and monazite are estimated.
 None of the materials mined at Namalope contain sulphides or would qualify as "Potentially Acid Forming" material.
 In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
 Any assumptions behind modelling of selective mining units.
 The block model uses 25m x 25m x 1m block size.
 These are half the size of the drill spacing (x,y), but have the same size as the drill samples in the z direction.
-Most of the ore mined at Namalope is dredged and the dredges typically sweep a channel 40m wide at the base and about 80m at the top.
+The ore mined at Namalope is dredged primarily and the dredges typically sweep a channel 40m wide at the base.
+Supplementary dry mining is done on peripheral high grades.
 The drill spacing and block sizes are appropriate for this type of mining.
 Any assumptions about correlation between variables.
 The mineralogy is determined on a HM basis (e.g. an ilmenite content of 80% of the HM), and then multiplied by the HM content to obtain the in-situ estimate for each of the minerals.
 The mineralogy is much less variable than the HM content and so this is an appropriate way of determining in-situ estimates for each of the different minerals.
 Description of how the geological interpretation was used to control the resource estimates.
 Block modelling is constrained within the geology unit - including using only the sample values from that unit, and the variogram range parameters specific to that unit.
 Discussion of basis for using or not using grade cutting or capping.
 The samples are not capped in order to have all mineralogical grades influencing the estimation process.
+In general capping is not necessary for this type of deposit as grades are not significantly variable and volume-variance is low.
 The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
 The block model is aggregated vertically into a two-dimensional display and the results compared with the previous version of the model.
 The block model is aggregated vertically into a two-dimensional display and the resulting grades are compared to the drill samples.
 Every month the mine production is compared against the geological model.
-In 2018 the geological model under-stated the grade measured on the plant by 0.54%.
-SWATH analysis comparing drill hole data and resource model data is undertaken for all lithological units Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of Tonnages are estimated dry.
+In 2023 the geological model under-stated the grade measured on the plant by 2.9%.
+SWATH analysis comparing drill hole data and resource model data is undertaken for all lithological units Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
+Tonnages are estimated dry.